MatthewInch/UI24RBridge/README.md

 		- Layer 3: User defined
 		- Layer 4: User defined
 		- Layer 5: User defined
-		- Layer 6: User defined \
+		- Layer 6: User defined
-You have to select 8 channels per view group at least otherwise the view group will be ignored.\
+	- You have to select 8 channels per view group at least otherwise the view group will be ignored
-Switch between Banks with Fader Bank << and >> buttons\
+	- Switch between Banks with Fader Bank << and >> buttons
-Switch between Layers in current Bank with Channel Bank << and >> buttons\
+	- Switch between Layers in current Bank with Channel Bank << and >> buttons
  - The faders work on every type of channels
  - The knobs set the gain on the input channels
  - Select, Solo, Mute buttons work on every channel
- - Buttons F1 - F8 switch to AUX1-8 sends
+ - Buttons F1-F8 switch to AUX1-8 sends
  - Button Switch, Option, Control and Alt switch to FX1-4 sends
  - Control Media player with <<, >>, Stop, Play buttons
  - Start Recording with Rec button
  - Scrub button to save Layer Bank U

+### Future functions
+ - User configurable Layers in bank U with Rotary wheel
+ - Mute Groups, Mute All, Mute FX
+ - Tap tempo
+ - Pan, HPF, EQ, Dyn

 ### Configuration